Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: The Lifting Theorem

 \subsection{General version}

 In order to state the Lifting Theorem, we need to make some preliminary observations: Consider the corollas $T_n$ (these have $H=\{0,\dots,n\}$ as the set of edges and one vertex) and their disjoint unions.
 Whenever needed, we may regard $T_n$ as a rooted corolla with $0$ as the root.
-Cyclic permutation of legs induces an isomorphism $\tau_n : T_n \cong T_n$ in $\Forests$ with $\tau_n^{n+1}=\id_{T_n}$.
-Note that $\tau_n$ is \emph{not} a morphism in $\RForests$.
+Recall from Section~\ref{secrecallcos} that the cyclic permutation of legs induces an isomorphism $\tau_n : T_n \cong T_n$ in $\Forests$ with $\tau_n^{n+1}=\id_{T_n}$.